SuperDARNCanada/borealis/docs/source/setup_software.rst

     - ``scons [release|debug]``

 #.
 Add the Python scheduling script, ``start_radar.sh``, to the system boot scripts to allow the
    radar to follow the schedule.
-As an example on openSUSE for the ``radar`` user:
+As an example on OpenSUSE for the ``radar`` user:

     - Open the crontab for editing with ``crontab -e`` as radar
     - Add the line ``@reboot /home/radar/borealis/start_radar.sh >> /home/radar/start_radar.log